sqfmi/beepy-docs/docs/getting-started.md

 3. SSH into the Pi and install driver packages.
 The LED will remain green until drivers are installed and the system has rebooted

+> Note: Without the drivers installed, the display of the Beepy will not work (a static like image may be visible).

 ```
 curl -s --compressed "https://ardangelo.github.io/beepy-ppa/KEY.gpg" | gpg --dearmor | sudo tee /etc/apt/trusted.gpg.d/beepy.gpg >/dev/null \
 && sudo curl -s --compressed -o /etc/apt/sources.list.d/beepy.list "https://ardangelo.github.io/beepy-ppa/beepy.list" \